 The answer to the question, do Indians need a visa to visit Dubai is yes.
 Indians cannot enter Dubai without a visa.
 But there are certain exceptions.
 Visa on arrival is offered to Indian passport holders who have a US visa which is valid for at least 6 months.
 This extends to green card holders too.
 So, people with a green card as well as valid working, student or even tourist visa (with 6 months validity) would be given visa on arrival at Dubai or any other airport of the UAE.
 This visa would be valid for 14 days and can be extended for another 14 days by paying an additional amount.
 In order to get a visa on arrival, you would have to submit AED 100 along with a proof of your USA visa.

+Another important thing to keep in mind is to learn how to check Dubai visa status online.
+It is very crucial to keep track of your visa status at all times.
 We hope that this article covers everything you need to know about the question, do you need a Dubai visa.
 The Dubai visa rules and regulations are pretty clear and straightforward.
 If you follow them correctly, you would not find any difficulty in acquiring a UAE or Dubai visa.